Natera (NASDAQ:NTRA) Price Target Lowered to $135.00 at Morgan Stanley

-Natera (NASDAQ:NTRA) had its price target decreased by Morgan Stanley from $140.00 to $135.00 in a research report report published on Monday, Analyst Price Targets reports.
-Morgan Stanley currently has an overweight rating on the medical research company’s stock.
+Natera (NASDAQ:NTRA) had its price objective reduced by stock analysts at Morgan Stanley from $140.00 to $135.00 in a research report issued on Monday, Benzinga reports.
+The firm currently has an “overweight” rating on the medical research company’s stock.
+Morgan Stanley’s price target points to a potential upside of 44.87% from the stock’s current price.

-Several other research firms also recently weighed in on NTRA.
-Zacks Investment Research upgraded Natera from a sell rating to a hold rating in a research report on Thursday, April 29th.
-BTIG Research lifted their target price on Natera from $145.00 to $150.00 and gave the stock a buy rating in a research report on Friday, May 7th.
-Piper Sandler lifted their price objective on Natera from $127.00 to $150.00 and gave the company an overweight rating in a report on Thursday, March 4th.
-Canaccord Genuity lifted their price objective on Natera from $112.00 to $125.00 and gave the company a buy rating in a report on Thursday, January 14th.
-Finally, SVB Leerink lifted their price objective on Natera from $95.00 to $140.00 and gave the company an outperform rating in a report on Wednesday, January 20th.
-Two analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-The company has a consensus rating of Buy and a consensus target price of $108.91.
+A number of other research analysts have also weighed in on the stock.
+SVB Leerink lifted their price objective on shares of Natera from $95.00 to $140.00 and gave the company an “outperform” rating in a research note on Wednesday, January 20th.
+Zacks Investment Research upgraded shares of Natera from a “sell” rating to a “hold” rating in a research note on Thursday, April 29th.
+BTIG Research lifted their price objective on shares of Natera from $145.00 to $150.00 and gave the company a “buy” rating in a research note on Thursday.
+Truist started coverage on shares of Natera in a research note on Wednesday, January 27th.
+They issued a “buy” rating and a $143.00 price objective for the company.
+Finally, Piper Sandler boosted their price target on shares of Natera from $127.00 to $150.00 and gave the company an “overweight” rating in a research report on Thursday, March 4th.
+Two investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+Natera currently has a consensus rating of “Buy” and a consensus price target of $108.91.

 Natera Company Profile